canada-ca/digital-playbook-guide-numerique/views/gc-earb-ceai/en/gc-earb.md

 This page provides personalized guidance for how projects can meet the requirements of the Government of Canada Enterprise Architecture Review Board (GC EARB).

-{% include /functions/filtered-standard-guideline-content.html relevantTags="dpgn-onegc-architectural" %}
+{% include /functions/filtered-standard-guideline-content.html relevantTags="dpgn-digital-architectural" %}